 - 4.7.
-The Committee's chair, who is nominated in advance of the complaint meeting, should ensure that: - Both parties are asked (via the Governance Professional) to provide any additional information relating to the complaint by a specified date in advance of the meeting. - The meeting is conducted in an informal manner, is not adversarial, and that, if all parties are invited to attend, everyone is treated with respect and courtesy. - Complainants who may not be used to speaking at such a meeting are put at ease.
-This is particularly important if the complainant is a child/young person. - The remit of the Committee is explained to the complainant. - Written material is seen by everyone in attendance, provided it does not breach confidentiality or any individual's rights to privacy under the DPA 2018 or GDPR. - If a new issue arises it would be useful to give everyone the opportunity to consider and comment upon it; this may require a short adjournment of the meeting. - Both the complainant and the Academy are given the opportunity to make their case and seek clarity, either through written submissions ahead of the meeting or verbally in the meeting itself. - The issues are addressed. - Key findings of fact are made. - The Committee is open-minded and acts independently. - No member of the Committee has an external interest in the outcome of the proceedings or any involvement in an earlier stage of the procedure. - The meeting is minuted. - They liaise with the Governance Professional (and complaints coordinator, if the Academy has one).
+The Committee's Chair, who is nominated in advance of the complaint meeting, should ensure that: - Both parties are asked (via the Governance Professional) to provide any additional information relating to the complaint by a specified date in advance of the meeting. - The meeting is not adversarial, and that, if all parties are invited to attend, everyone is treated with respect and courtesy. - Complainants who may not be used to speaking at such a meeting are put at ease.
+This is particularly important if the complainant is a child/young person. - The remit of the Committee is explained to the complainant. - Written material is seen by everyone in attendance, provided it does not breach confidentiality or any individual's rights to privacy under the DPA 2018 or GDPR. - Both the complainant and the school are given the opportunity to make their case and seek clarity, either through written submissions ahead of the meeting or verbally in the meeting itself. - The issues are addressed. - Key findings of fact are made. - The Committee is open-minded and acts independently. - No member of the Committee has an external interest in the outcome of the proceedings or any involvement in an earlier stage of the procedure. - The meeting is minuted. - They liaise with the Governance Professional (and complaints coordinator, if the school has one).